Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 The micas are complex hydrous potassium-aluminum silicate minerals.
 There are more than 20 chemically distinct mica species with considerable variance in geologic occurance, but all have essentially the same crystal structure.
 The micas crystallize with a sheet structure, the sheets being held together by relatively weak bonds resulting in the perfect basal cleavage of the micas.

-Biotite is the most common of the micas, containing iron and/or magnesium impurities substituting for octahedral aluminum.
-Muscovite is the pure potassium mica, containing no impurities.
 Fuchsite mica is a chromium rich variety of muscovite where chromium cations substitute for some of the octahedral aluminum in the muscovite crystal structure.
 The chromium impurities in fuchsite are responsible for its emerald green color.
 Lepidolite mica is a lithian mica where an occaisional lithium cation substitutes for some of the octahedral and tetrahedral aluminum in the mica crystal structure.
 Zinnwaldite is a lithian ferrous mica, where lithium and iron cations substitute for some of the octahedral and tetrahedral aluminum.

-Return to the Index of Mica Information Topics
+Return to the Mica Information Index

-OCCURRENCE AND DIAGNOSTIC FEATURES
+MICA GEOLOGIC OCCURRENCE & DIAGNOSTIC FEATURES

 The micas have a very wide range of geological occurances.
 The many varieties of mica are distinguished by their chemical composition, some varieties occuring only in very specific geological settings while others have more widespread occurances.